 Novartis has set a target for full carbon neutrality in its own operations by 2025, and net zero across its value chain by 2040.

 One project has consolidated medication shipments and saved emissions in more than 40 clinical trials.
 From 2021 Novartis will avoid an average of 18,000 shipments per year saving approximately 1,400 tons of CO2 annually.

-Novartis ‘Green Expectations from Suppliers Framework’ and a Global Environmental Sustainability team are promoting ethical behaviours and fostering sustainability in their supply chain.For healthcare professionals only: read more about carbon neutral inhalers on the GSK website
+Novartis ‘Green Expectations from Suppliers Framework’ and a Global Environmental Sustainability team are promoting ethical behaviours and fostering sustainability in their supply chain.Read more on the Novartis website

 Orion corporation has worked to reduce its carbon footprint with numerous energy efficiency projects, and in 2019 moved to 100% renewable electricity in Finland.
 Orion has made a further commitment to achieve carbon neutrality in its own operations by 2030.

 One strategic aim is to tackle the carbon impact of inhalers.
 Orion produces propellant-free powdered inhalers only, which have a carbon footprint 10-37 times lower than pressurised metered-dose inhalers.
 It has worked to minimise direct and indirect greenhouse gas emissions across its own operations, and that of its suppliers, within the products life cycle.
-Remaining unavoidable emissions have been offset through projects that protect the world’s lungs, including reforestation in the UK.Read more about GSK’s approach to environmental sustainability on their website
+Remaining unavoidable emissions have been offset through projects that protect the world’s lungs, including reforestation in the UK.Read Orion’s latest sustainability report on their website

 By 2040, Takeda commits to being net zero and has already reduced its greenhouse gas emissions by 51% for Scope 1 and 2 since 2016.